nusrobomaster/nusrobomaster.github.io/docs/nav-teams/TeamJSRR.md

 We are planning to use a **modular system** for the ease of prototyping and debugging.
 We plan to have **three main modules**, the Movement module, Communication module and the Threat detection module.

 ### 7.1 Movement Architecture
-For the movement of the robot, we plan to use an Arduino Mega to get the signals from the main controller (Voodo Board), through serial connection and controls a motor controller (that controls the direction of the wheel and the speed using the PID logic from the Arduino Mega to ensure that the robot can turn and move straight accurately.
+For the movement of the robot, we plan to use an Arduino Mega to get the signals from the main controller (UDOO Board), through serial connection and controls a motor controller (that controls the direction of the wheel and the speed using the PID logic from the Arduino Mega to ensure that the robot can turn and move straight accurately.
 The odometry data such as the number of revolutions (obtained from the wheel encoder) of the wheel will be fed into the PID to adjust the robot so that it can move straight.

 <p align = "center"> <img src="./assets/TeamJSRR/movement_architecture.png" alt="Movement Architecture"> </p>